gx9702/csw-opc-ua/testclient/README.md

-This project contains a test OPC UA client that does a performance test, setting an OPC variable, array or firing an OPC event count times with the given delay in ms between settings.
+This project contains a test OPC UA client that does a performance test, setting an OPC variable, array or firing an OPC event count times with the given delay in microseconds between settings.

 Dependencies
 ------------